Fault Injection

 Timmers, Mune (Raelize), Dartmouth Security Seminar 2025 [3]

-This paper challenges several widely held practitioner assumptions about voltage fault injection.
-Running 270,000 attempts against an isolated add instruction on an ESP32, successful faults appear with pulses up to 5,000 nanoseconds, roughly 400 times the clock period; glitch sharpness is not the relevant parameter.
-An energy-based model treats the glitch as discharging internal capacitance below the threshold for holding a logical one, with the success boundary following an exponential curve in voltage-versus-length space.
+Timmers and Mune take aim at several assumptions practitioners hold about voltage fault injection.
+Across 270,000 attempts against an isolated add instruction on an ESP32, successful faults show up with pulses as long as 5,000 nanoseconds, roughly 400 times the clock period, so glitch sharpness turns out not to be the parameter that matters.
+They propose an energy-based model in which the glitch discharges internal capacitance below the threshold needed to hold a logical one, and the boundary between success and failure follows an exponential curve in voltage-versus-length space.

-The second contribution is the "weird machines" attack: targeting a loop of 1024 add instructions reveals outputs only explainable as instruction-encoding corruption during fetch (register-field bits changed, not instructions skipped), enabling a glitch during memcpy or DMA to divert the program counter to attacker-supplied data without crossing any authentication check.
+Their second result is the "weird machines" attack.
+Glitching a loop of 1024 add instructions produces outputs that only make sense as instruction-encoding corruption during fetch: register-field bits change rather than instructions being skipped.
+That opens the door to glitching during a memcpy or DMA transfer to steer the program counter onto attacker-supplied data without ever passing an authentication check.

 Distribution of glitch voltage versus glitch length outcomes on the ESP32, with green indicating no effect, yellow indicating a crash or reset, and red indicating a successful fault.
 Figure from Timmers, Mune, 2025 (False Injections, Dartmouth).Distribution of glitch voltage versus glitch length outcomes on the ESP32, with green indicating no effect, yellow indicating a crash or reset, and red indicating a successful fault.
 Figure from Timmers, Mune, 2025 (False Injections, Dartmouth).